kailash-manasarovar/statement/docs/timeline/2026/june.md

 ## CICA submission

 - David Greenwood, lawyer for the UK Rape Gang inquiry, has made an application for a criminal injury award with the [UK government's criminal injuries award department](https://www.gov.uk/government/organisations/criminal-injuries-compensation-authority), something I had tried to do before twice and it was refused.
-- In our communications, I explain criminal injuries I have suffered related to being sedated-and-raped for years in UK, Spain, and elsewhere, UK criminal gangs involvement, constant harassment from criminal gangs in UK, Northern Ireland, France, and Spain, how it all started with Winston May's rape-gang porn production in North London in 1989, the depression and anxiety arising from all of this and the eventual suicidal feelings arising from my family's involvement.
+- In our communications, I explain criminal injuries I have suffered related to being sedated-and-raped for years in UK, Spain, and elsewhere, UK criminal gangs involvement, UK and Spanish criminal gangs conspiring with my tech employers, constant harassment from criminal gangs in UK, Northern Ireland, France, and Spain, and Bali, how it all started with Winston May's rape-gang porn production in North London in 1989, the depression and anxiety arising from all of this and the eventual suicidal feelings arising from my family's involvement.
 - I won't publish the letters, but I'll add them to the files.

 ## After yesterday's beach-side antics... a confession?